meep-morp/meep-morp/README.md

 - I have done multiple projects ranging from backends, front ends, and algorithms :file_cabinet: .

-- I am currently brushing up my skills and plan to learn Vue.js and Django .
+- I am currently brushing up my skills and plan to learn Shopify and Stripe .

 - I am willing to work on free-lance projects and love to contribute to open source projects :bulb: .